 27. Match Your Other Home Decor

-When it comes to family photo walls, the most important thing is to match your design with the style of your home—like this white and yellow design that complements the table.
+When it comes to family photo walls, the most important thing is to match your design with the style of your other home decor.
 Including a range of family photos, like from vacations and everyday life, shows the closeness of your family unit.

 28. Construct a Photo Board

-Built from a picture frame and a roll of wire, this chic photo board allows for easy updating of images like school photos, sport season highlights, and music concerts.
-Clip your photos to the wires using clothespins—and don’t forget your accents like word art and patterned paper.
+Create your own DIY photo board to easily update images like school photos, sport season highlights, and music concerts.
+Clip your photos a corkboard or magnetic board, — and don’t forget your accents like word art and patterned paper.

 29. Cascade Your Photos